mtduan/Metastasis-Dataset/README.md

 ## Using Monocle2 for Trajectory Analysis

-Monocle2 is a tool used for analyzing and visualizing single-cell RNA-seq data, particularly useful for uncovering the progression and differentiation of cells.
+Monocle2 is a R package used for analyzing and visualizing single-cell RNA-seq data, particularly useful for uncovering the progression and differentiation of cells.

 ```r
 # Load Monocle2 library